Night Training Tips

 Here are some of our top tips and product recommendations for night training....

-Night Pullups or Pocket Pullups - with full waterproof outer and custom made to your child's measurements.
-See the listings for detailed info on each.
+Pullups , with full waterproof outer and custom made to your child's measurements.
+Add as much absorbency as they need.

-Big Kids Shorties and Training Skorts are a great option.
-Our shorties have about double the absorbency of our briefs style pants so they give the child some time to respond to wetting and will reduce cleanup for the child who doesn't empty a full bladder load!
+Big Kids Shorties have double the absorbency of our briefs style pants so they give the child some time to respond to wetting and reduce cleanup.

 Night training from our perspective

 Our five kids became dry at night somewhere between the ages of 3 and 8.
-Same methods, different results due to each child's physiology and sleep patterns.
 The things that really helped everyone to cope with the process was to make the bottom sheets of the bed up twice (so that one layer could be quickly pulled off leaving the next ready to go) and to put them in some kind of reusable training pants so they could feel the wee and to reduce cleanup.

 One of our late trainers got to the stage she could change her shorties, and pull the top layer of wet bed sheet off by herself and was very happy to do so as it made her feel like a Big Kid!